dougeby/IntuneDocs/intune/android-oem-configuration-overview.md

     - **Platform**: Select **Android enterprise**.
     - **Profile type**: Select **OEMConfig**.

 4. Select **Associated app**, and select an existing OEMConfig app you previously added.
-Be sure to choose the correct OEMConfig app for the devices you're assigning the policy.
+Be sure to choose the correct OEMConfig app for the devices you're assigning the policy to.

     If you don't see any apps listed, then set up Managed Google Play, and get apps from the Managed Google Play store.
 [Add Managed Google Play apps to Android enterprise devices](apps-add-android-for-work.md) lists the steps.